lunarring/tac/README.md

 # Examples:
-tac make "add error handling to function parse_config" tac make "create a test for the parse_config" tac make "refactor the duplicate code in utils"
+tac make "add error handling to function parse_config"

 # Optional: Specify a different directory (default is current directory)
 tac make "your instructions" --dir ./your/code/directory

 # Optional: Load from a JSON protoblock file
 tac make --json path/to/protoblock.json

-# Optional: Disable git operations
-tac make "your instructions" --no-git
 ```

+### Git integration

-TAC will make a new branch with an id, e.g. tac_aa0cb8, where it will commit all changes if everything worked out.
+TAC will make a new branch with an id, e.g. tac_aa0cb8, where it will commit all changes IF everything worked out.
+Otherwise you'll have to manually switch back to your previous branch.

 ### Voice Interface (Experimental)